tethysapp/lhasa-app/README.md

 Your data MUST conform to this standard so you will have to do a little bit of preprocessing work if it does not.
 If you need to convert your data, i strongly recommend working with netcdf files as opposed to hd5 or grib.

 We need to install THREDDS (as a container via docker) in order to view our raster data.
-The THREDDS server also needs to have access to the `~/spatialdata/thredds` directory (so we will mount that directory to the container)
+The THREDDS server also needs to have access to the `~/spatialdata/thredds` directory (so we will mount that directory to the container).

 ```bash
 cd ~/spatialdata/thredds/